matedevlab/Prometheus-Grafana-usage/README.md

 - Click on "Dashboards" in the side menu.
 - Click on "New" to create a new dashboard.
 - Click on "Import" to import a dashboard.
-- Copy the ID of the dashboard from this link:[dashboard_id] (https://grafana.com/grafana/dashboards/11663-k8s-cluster-metrics/).
+- Copy the ID of the dashboard from this link:[dashboard_id](https://grafana.com/grafana/dashboards/11663-k8s-cluster-metrics/).
 - Go back to Grafana and paste the copied dashboard ID.
 - Click "Load" to load the dashboard.
 - Under the "prometheus" option, select your previously created datasource named "Prometheus" (default name unless you changed it).